|Dr Peter Williams|

 |Dr Kerrie Pope|

-As a training Practice we have GP Registrars with us (normally two or three at any time).
+As a training practice we have GP Registrars/Trainees with us (normally two or three at any time).
 They are qualified Doctors carrying out specialist GP Training (as opposed to Hospital Doctor training) which is a three year programme.
-In their first and second years they will spend four months with us-some who are allocated to one of our GP Educational Supervisors (Dr Williams or Dr Love) will spend a four month period with us and then the whole of their final year.
+In their first and second years they will spend four months with us - some who are allocated to one of our GP Education Supervisors (Dr Williams, Dr Todd or Dr Love) will spend a four month period with us and then the whole of their final year.